Abandoned shopping carts are like stood up date nights.

 The first impression was great, interest was initiated but then the final action – shopping/meeting – was abandoned at the last minute.
 That’s disappointing right?

-Well, I can’t really help you here with making your dates work, but what I can help you with is using email marketing to transform abandoned carts into successful purchases.
+Well, I can’t really help you here with making your dates work, but I can help you with strategically using email marketing to transform abandoned carts into successful purchases.

 This is your chance to send them an Abandoned Cart Email.
 This is an email that will serve as a gentle reminder about the things your potential customers showed interest in and almost bought.
 Even something as simple as, ‘You have some products added to your cart.
 Complete your order now’ may be enough to bring attention to the products that your customers had considered buying and finally make the purchase.

 In fact, some of the best abandoned cart emails are just that- simple, to the point, and enticing.

 How to write the best abandoned cart emails

 When it comes to writing great abandoned cart emails, don’t ignore the need for an equally great design.
 Design your email template in a way that it resonates with your brand, catches the attention of the reader and enhances the written part, rather than takes away the attention from it.